Nielsvanbree/Pineapple-Engine/README.md

   entityName: "payment",
   dataSource: "dynamodb", // Currently the only supported source
   tableName: "fruitful-development-pineapple-provisioned", // Replace with your own table name
-  idGeneratorFunction: uuidv4 // Optional: overwrite the automatically generated id by Pineapple Enfine (we use a ULID) by your own function to generate a unique id, such as a uuid
+  idGeneratorFunction: uuidv4 // Optional: overwrite the automatically generated id by Pineapple Engine (we use a ULID) by your own function to generate a unique id, such as a uuid
 }

 export { globalConfig };